VPNL/TemporalChannels/README.md

 Exp1 conditions: TrialA, TrialB, TrialC, TrialD
 ```

+Here, *experiments* and *trials* define specific groupings or segments of data from a fMRI session:

+- *Experiments* are collections of runs composed of the same set of trial types that are repeated across sessions.
+To assess the test-retest reliability of the data, different "experiments" could also contain different runs composed of the same stimulus conditions.

+- *Trials* are structured periods of stimulus presentation within a run that are separated by baseline periods (ideally ≥ 12 s).
+Baseline conditions mark transitions between different trials that repeat throughout the experiment and across sessions.

 Line 2 contains the total duration of the run in seconds.
 For example:
 ```
 Run duration (s): 300
 ```

-Here, experiments and trials are used to refer to specific groupings or segments of data from a fMRI session:

-- *Experiments* are collections of runs composed of the same set of trial types that are repeated across sessions.
-To assess the test-retest reliability of the data, different "experiments" could also contain different splits of the data from a common set of stimulus conditions.

-- *Trials* are structured periods of stimulus presentation within a run that are separated by baseline periods (ideally ≥ 12 s).
-Baseline conditions mark transitions between different trials that repeat throughout the experiment and across sessions.

 The overall duration and number of stimuli in a trial can vary across trial types, but the timing and sequence of stimulus presentations must be identical across trials of the same type.
 Critically, trial segmentation does not affect the fit of the model but does affect noise ceiling estimation and visualization methods.

 #### Stimulus information